 Polysomnographic Technology, an Associate of Applied Science degree program, provides instruction and clinical practice in a distance learning format.
-The program will prepare students to achieve professional proficiencies and acquire professional credentials in sleep medicine technology.
+The program will prepare students to achieve professional proficiency and acquire professional credentials in sleep medicine technology.

 The Polysomnography program prepares students for immediate employment anywhere in the United States in a high-demand health care profession.